Cubeir/Vanilla-RTX-Tuner/README.md

 5. Choose **Place all certificates in the following store**, click **Browse**.
 6. Select **Trusted People**, then OK.
 7. Click Next > Finish.

-You can now install the .msix package.
+8. You can now install the .msix package.

 ### Option 3: Build It Yourself

-1. Clone this repository.
+1. Clone this repository or download the source code.
 2. Open the solution in Visual Studio 2022.
 3. Enable Developer Mode in Windows (if not already).
 4. Build — the app should auto-install.

-## Want to help?

-The scope of this project as it stands is quite small, though contributions are still welcome.
-You can find TODO lists in the code files.

-## Need help?
+### Need help?

 Join the Vanilla RTX community on Discord & ask away! [https://discord.gg/A4wv4wwYud](https://discord.gg/A4wv4wwYud)

+### Want to help?

+The scope of this project as it stands is small, but contributions are welcome.
+You’ll find TODOs scattered in the code if you’re looking for a place to start.

+## Known Issues
+- Initial window size may be off on displays with scaling other than 100%; just resize manually.
+- Title bar buttons stay white in Light Mode.
+- Grainy materials produced by Material Noise Offset slider don't carry over the same noise to textures (e.g. currently noise varies between redstone lamp off and on)